AnyLog-co/documentation/queries.md

 | file | file name | file name for the output data |  |
 | table | table name | table name for the output data | random table names are assigned to each executing query |

+### Timezones
+Timezones can be a timezone from the [list of tz database timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+in addition, tomezone can be expressed using the following keys:
+* utc - UTC timezone
+* local - The local timezone on the AnyLog node that is processing the query.
+* pt - Pacific Time (same as "America/Los_Angeles")
+* mt - Mountain Time (same as "America/Denver")
+* ct - Central Time (same as America/Chicago")
+* et - Eastern Time (same as "America/New_York")

 ### Network processing
 Without the ***run client*** directive, the query will be executed on the local node.
 Executing a query against all the nodes in the network with the relevant data is by adding the ***run client ()*** as a command prefix.